kesamet/ai-assistant/README.md

 ## 💻 ReAct Agent App

-This app demostrates using an agent to implement the ReAct logic.
+This app demostrates using agent to implement the ReAct logic.
 We shall use tools like Tavily, Wikipedia, News API and Wolfram Alpha.
-As such, the following API keys are required:
+The LLM is Gemini-Pro.
+The following API keys are required:
+- Google: `GOOGLE_API_KEY`
 - Tavily: `TAVILY_API_KEY`
 - News API: `NEWSAPI_API_KEY`
 - Wolfram Alpha: `WOLFRAM_ALPHA_APPID`